nurolkel/slicks-slices/gatsby/README.md

 Step 43.
 Sanity will give you a url, in this projects case it is --- https://slickssliceskelvin.sanity.studio/

 Step 44.
 Use the GRAPHQL endpoint and fetch to fetch resources to be uploaded on the page dynamically

+Step 45. when you are ready to deploy to netlify, connect the repo to netlify for continuos development.

+Step 46.
+Add environment variables to netlify

+Step 47.
+Create a webhook from sanity to netlify so that sanity can send any cms changes to netlify and that will trigger a redeploy

+Step 48.
+To create a sanity hook, on the terminal in the sanity folder type-------> sanity hook create , name it and connect it to the dataset that is being used and add the hook url from netlify
 *****
 Api or Web Components
 *****